ostapvad/Path-Planner-for-Phoenix-environment/README.md

 # Path-Planner-for-Phoenix-environment
 ## 1) Installation:
-1. Clone the master branch of the current repository.
+1. Clone the master branch of the current repository, for SSH git clone git@github.com:ostapvad/Path-Planner-for-Phoenix-environment.git

-2.
-3) Clone the repository.
+4) Clone the repository.
-4) Copy the folder gazebo_path_plugin to your workspace/src and catkin_make.
+5) Copy the folder gazebo_path_plugin to your workspace/src and catkin_make.
-5) Update your .bashrc file, paste at the end, change the path to your workspace. source /home/ostapvad/Documents/Gazebo_ws/devel/setup.bash # Path to your workspace export GAZEBO_PLUGIN_PATH=~/Documents/Gazebo_ws/devel/lib/ # Path to the same workspace for Gazebo plugins export GAZEBO_MODEL_PATH=/home/ostapvad/Documents/Gazebo_ws/src/gazebo_path_plugin/models:$GAZEBO_MODEL_PATH
+6) Update your .bashrc file, paste at the end, change the path to your workspace. source /home/ostapvad/Documents/Gazebo_ws/devel/setup.bash # Path to your workspace export GAZEBO_PLUGIN_PATH=~/Documents/Gazebo_ws/devel/lib/ # Path to the same workspace for Gazebo plugins export GAZEBO_MODEL_PATH=/home/ostapvad/Documents/Gazebo_ws/src/gazebo_path_plugin/models:$GAZEBO_MODEL_PATH